 Just because you’ve self-published a book doesn’t mean you have to go it alone.
 In addition to your production team (editor, cover designer, etc.), there are a wealth of resources and partners out there to help make your publishing experience fruitful and fun.
 Nicole Evelina will share some of the ones she’s found during her personal crash course in learning how to self publish.
 She’ll tell you about associations/groups, books, websites/blogs, email lists, Facebook groups, contests and more that can be valuable tools for education, marketing and networking as you strive to break out in a crowded marketplace.

 Working with a Publicity Company: What You Need to Know

-Fresh off a highly successful publicity tour promoting her most recent novel, Madame Presidentess, Nicole Evelina will explain what it’s like to have experts on your side when you are an indie or hybrid author.
+Based on her experience using a major publicity company to promote her novel, Madame Presidentess, Nicole Evelina will explain what it’s like to have experts on your side when you are an indie or hybrid author.
 She’ll cover how to know when a publicist can help you, how to choose a company, what to expect from them, what they expect from you, and how to be a star client to maximize your ROI.

 Getting and Working with an Agent